zinchse/ts-is-fresh/docs/text/introduction.rst

 Hereinafter, by **ts-is-fresh** we will mean the idea of combining ``tsfresh``, ``block cross validation``, and ``feature importance selection``.

-The ``ts-is-fresh`` library combines the automatic search for significant features, which is very important for high-frequency trading.
+The ``ts-is-fresh`` combines the automatic search for significant features, which is very important for high-frequency trading.
 In a situation where a huge number of trades occur every second, and with the rapidly changing market, it is impossible to "hand-assess" the situation.
 It is necessary to build systems, which are able to select the important information and use it for increasing the accuracy of forecasts.
 Since ``tsfresh`` can calculate